ssfsx17/sky-islands/readable.md

 Armored Dragons started out as bioweapons from an ancient age.
-All surviving Armored Dragons have long since shaken off their programming, and now work for anyone who will feed them and care for them.
+All surviving Armored Dragons have long since shaken off their programming, and now work for anyone who demonstrates kindness towards Island creatures.
 They are angered by any mistreatment of animals, especially Imperial practices, and constantly regain 1 Energy per status phase while angry.
-They are large enough to be ridden.
+They are large enough to be ridden and still fly.
+According to the Islands, the Armored Dragons know things that even the Islands do not, but they can only interface with ancient technology that predates the devastation of the continents, so they take their secrets to their graves.

   - Animal
   - Maximum Health = 20 + (Power Level \* 2)